-Although the stock market as a whole will likely see dramatic gains as the COVID-19 pandemic becomes a thing of the past, not all stocks are created equal.
-Even in the rally that’s likely ahead as the world recovers from the pandemic, there will be companies that win and those that lose.
+Although many corners of the stock market as a whole will likely see dramatic gains as the COVID-19 pandemic becomes a thing of the past, not all stocks are created equal.
+Even in the potential rally that’s likely ahead in various categories, as global recovery takes place, there will be companies that win and those that lose.

-So, it’s just as important now to make the right moves in the market as it has been forever.
+So, it’s just as important now to make the right moves in the market as it has ever been.

 Nonetheless, making the right investments in today’s environment has the potential to be overwhelmingly lucrative.
 Below are a few names that you should consider as you look for stocks that are likely to benefit most from a COVID-19 recovery.

-Once a COVID-19 vaccine becomes available and widely used, consumers are going to be itching to get away from home and enjoy their vacations again.
-This will result in a boom in demand for air travel, making the battered airlines stocks worth diving into.
+With COVID-19 vaccines now available and widely used, consumers are going to be itching to get away from home and enjoy their vacations again.
+This has resulted in a boom in demand for air travel, making the battered airline stocks worth diving into.

 In my humble opinion, when it comes to airlines, Southwest Airlines is the best pick due to the type of flights the company makes its money from.
-In 2019, 97% of Southwest Airlines’ revenue was generated through low-cost domestic flights.
+In 2019, before the coronavirus struck, 97% of Southwest Airlines’ revenue was generated through low-cost domestic flights.

-According to Statista, Southwest Airlines is the third largest domestic airline by market share, with control of 16.5% of the market.
-The company is the second leading airline in the domestic flight sector of the U.S. market, behind only American Airlines with 17.6%.
+According to Statista, Southwest Airlines is the third-largest domestic airline by market share, with control of 17.4% of the market.
+The company is the second leading airline in the domestic flight sector of the U.S. market, behind only American Airlines with 19.3% of market share.

-According to ResearchGate, Carnival was the largest cruise line in the world by market share, serving a massive 42% of passengers and controlling more than 37% of global cruise revenue.
+According to ResearchGate, Carnival is the largest cruise line in the world by market share, serving a massive 42% of passengers and controlling more than 37% of global cruise revenue.

-Like others in the travel industry, Carnival Corporation’s stock has seen a tremendous decline as a result of the COVID-19 pandemic.
+Like others in the travel industry, Carnival Corporation’s stock has seen a tremendous decline as a result of COVID-19.
 Unfortunately, by September 2020, the stock had given up more than 65% of its value.

 These declines represent a massive opportunity.

-With the world’s greatest minds fighting against the COVID-19 pandemic, the virus may soon be under control.
+With vaccinations taking place at lightning pace, the virus may soon be under control.
 Although it may take a year or so for cruise lines to be booming again, Carnival is far more valuable than the market is giving it credit for.

-Not to mention, with more than $6 billion in cash on hand and more than $50 billion in total assets, the company has a strong financial foundation that will allow it to make it through these hard times and thrive on the other side.
+Not to mention, with just over $7 billion in cash on hand and more than $50 billion in total assets, the company has a strong financial foundation that will allow it to make it through these hard times and thrive on the other side.

 Amazon is the leader in U.S. e-commerce.
-Many consumers don’t feel comfortable shopping in brick-and-mortar stores during the COVID-19 pandemic, so times have been great for the company.
+Many consumers didn’t feel comfortable shopping in brick-and-mortar stores during the COVID-19 crisis, so it actually gave the company a big boost in sales.

-But what happens when the COVID-19 pandemic is in the past?
+But what happens when the major threat from the virus is in the past?

 Many of the changes that have taken place as a result of the pandemic will pass along with the virus.
 However, other changes are here to stay.
-For example, before the COVID-19 pandemic, there was a major trend of consumers shopping online more every day.
-So, in terms of e-commerce, COVID-19 didn’t create the trend; it sped it up.
+For example, before COVID-19 took hold, there was a major trend toward consumers shopping online more every day.
+In terms of e-commerce, COVID-19 didn’t create the trend; it sped it up.

 Consumers who would not have otherwise been exposed to online shopping are buying everything online these days.
 That’s not likely to change, even if and when COVID-19 is eradicated.
 As such, online shopping trends are likely to continue.